Umer-Faruk/Simple_Blockchine_Data-Geta_and_set_contract/README.md

 # Simple_Blockchine_Data-Geta_and_set_contract

-## comple SimpleStorage.sol (solidity script ) in remix to get ABI of the contract
+## compile SimpleStorage.sol (solidity script ) in remix to get ABI of the contract
 https://remix.ethereum.org/

 ## Test setup on Metamask